White Paper on Light Sterile Neutrino Searches and Related Phenomenology

 The SME Lagrangian can be extended to include higher-order terms~\cite{Kostelecky:2011gq}.
 Since LV is related to a new space-time structure motivated by quantum gravity, it is natural to expect LV to show up in the non-renormalizable operators of the effective field theory.
 This further increases the number of model-building possibilities.
-The puma model~\cite{Diaz:2010ft,Diaz:2011ia}, for instance, is based on the higher-order SME terms.
+The puma model~\cite{Diaz:2010ft,Diaz:2011ia}, for instance, is based on higher-order SME terms.
 The relevant Hamiltonian for this model is given by

 where $m^2$, $a$, and $c$ are tunable parameters.
 Suitable choices of these three parameters in this texture can reproduce all neutrino data at that time, including LSND and MiniBooNE.
 However, at present time this model is in tension with measurements by MINOS.
 The solution of this Hamiltonian provides energy-dependent oscillation lengths shown in Fig.~\ref{fig:fig1}.
 One line is used to reproduce solar and reactor neutrino data at low energy, and another line is used to reproduce atmospheric and long-baseline muon-neutrino disappearance data.
 Around $30$ to $300$~MeV, these two lines drastically change shapes, and this region is used to reproduce LSND and MiniBooNE data.
 The model also uses a $CPT$-odd term which can make a difference between neutrino and antineutrino results.
 However, this model does not produce short-baseline reactor neutrino disappearance data (Daya Bay, Double Chooz, Reno) and long-baseline electron neutrino appearance data (T2K, NOvA).